godatadriven/godatadriven-blog/content/neo4j-ha.md

 For a fully instruction take a look at [the Neo4j website](http://neo4j.com/docs/stable/ha-setup-tutorial.html)

-If everything is setup correctly and the neo4j instances are started you should be able to excecute the query ```:sysinfo``` in the webconsole: in my case [http://raspberrypi_2:7474/browser/](http://raspberrypi_2:7474/browser/)
+If everything is setup correctly and the neo4j instances are started you should be able to excecute the query ```:sysinfo``` in the webconsole: in our case: [http://raspberrypi_2:7474/browser/](http://raspberrypi_2:7474/browser/)
 <div class="row">
   <div class="span5">
     <img alt="Neo4j master" src="static/images/neo4j-ha/neo4j_master_info.png">